 The Washington State Senate is monitoring the impacts of COVID-19 closely to determine whether the Senate Page Program will be open for the 2022 legislative session.
 Please check back for program updates.

 The Washington State Legislature has one of the finest page programs in the country.
 Each year, hundreds of students from across Washington State have the opportunity to take part in the legislative process and observe the Legislature and other branches of state government in action.
-In order to serve as a Senate Page, you must be a resident of Washington State and 14-16 years old at the time of paging.
-Students who have not yet turned 14 or have already turned 17 are not eligible to participate.
+In order to serve as a Senate Page, participants must:

 Pages are sponsored by legislators and serve for one week during the legislative session, which runs January-April in odd numbered years and January-March in even numbered years.
 Pages spend their week learning about the legislative process while distributing materials throughout the Capitol Campus, assisting offices, delivering messages, working on the Senate Floor, and presenting the colors at the opening of the day's legislative session.
 Pages also spend time each day in Page School learning about all aspects of state government.